OpenTechSchool/python-beginners/en/_sources/names.txt

 After that statement, if you do ``print x``, it will actually output its value
 --- 5. You can well use that for turtle too::

-    forward(x)
+    turtle.forward(x)

 .. note:: You can not save numbers in variables, like we did here for "x", but you can actually save various kinds of things in them.
 A typical other thing you want to have store often is a "string" - a line of text.
 Strings are indicated with a starting and a leading \".
-You'll learn about this and other types, as those are called in python, and what you can do with them later on.
+You'll learn about this and other types, as those are called in Python, and what you can do with them later on.

 A variable called angle
 =======================